 You may be wondering whether prolonged exposure to TMS treatment will cause any negative effects down the road.
 The FDA has approved TMS treatments for depression and OCD, and clinical studies have been conducted to research long-term TMS risks.
 There are no adverse effects associated with long-term TMS therapy.
 TMS is best suited for patients who have struggled with depression and have not experienced relief from antidepressants, or those who have not been able to take antidepressants due to intolerable side effects.

 For some patients, Electroconvulsive Therapy (ECT) may be considered as a psychiatric treatment where a generalized seizure is electrically induced to manage refractory mental disorders.
 Acute Pain Therapies will be offering ECT soon.
 Transcranial magnetic stimulation (TMS) and Electroconvulsive therapy (ECT) are 2 different depression treatments.
 Both are proven to have very positive effects on a patient’s mental health.
 They have become increasingly popular in healthcare because of their effectiveness.

-If you or a loved one is suffering from treatment resistant depression, anxiety, OCD or PTSD, please contact our office for a consultation or ask your psychiatrist for a referral to Dr. Molly Davis.
+If you or a loved one is suffering from treatment resistant depression, anxiety, OCD or PTSD, please contact our office for a consultation.
 Most insurance companies will cover this treatment.